 avg_step_desc_length

-inorder to make sure that average step description lengths were compareable in range because some recipes featured very long steps.
+make sure that average step description lengths were compareable in range because some recipes

 description_length

-column I extracted the length of each description.
 Detailed descriptions may sway the way people rate recipes.
-After plotting an overlaid hisogram, I found that recipes with longer descriptions tend to have slightly lower average scores than recipes with shorter descriptions.
-I applied StandardScaler
+After plotting an overlaid hisogram, I

-inorder to make sure that description lengths were compareable in range because some recipes featured very description.
+inorder to make sure that description lengths were compareable in range because some recipes

 year_submitted

-column I extracted the year each recipe was submitted.
-I grouped the dataset by year_submitted
+Using the submitted column I extracted the year each recipe was submitted.
+I

-column, then took the mean of the avg_rating
+then took the mean of the avg_rating values.
+Using this I was able to create a line

-values.
-Using this I was able to create a line plot that showed that recipes submitted more recently had lower mean average score.
-This could be helpful for classifying average rating.
+plot that showed that recipes submitted more recently had lower mean average score.
+This could be

-I also implemented GridSearchCV
+I also implemented GridSearchCV to hyperparameterize my random forest classifier.

-to hyperparameterize my random forest classifier.
-I aimed to tune the parameters, n_estimators
+I aimed to tune the parameters, n_estimators, max_depth, and

-of 5, and a min_samples_split
+n_estimators, a max depth of 5, and a min_samples_split of 2.

 My final model ended up with an F1 score of 0.91 and an accuracy of 0.94.
 An small improvement from my base model, but unfortunately it did not improve much classifying "medium" and "low" calorie recipes.
 Looking back it may have been easier to predict a variable with more variance.
 Roughly, 58.9% of the average ratings were 5.0 which most likely made prediciting classes outside of "high" difficult.